ID The Criminal, Not Yourself

 Click on the link below to view our Featured Felons for the week.

-Montgomery County Crime Stoppers, Inc. is a 501 (c) (3) non-profit organization dedicated to keeping Montgomery, Liberty and San Jacinto Counties a safe place to live, work, and play.
+Montgomery County Crime Stoppers, Inc., dba Multi County Crime Stoppers, is a 501 (c) (3) non-profit organization dedicated to keeping Montgomery, Liberty and San Jacinto Counties a safe place to live, work, and play.
 Our mission is to work with area law enforcement agencies, the news media, and members of the public to publicize and gain intelligence on felony crimes occurring in our Tri-County area and to assist in the apprehension of felony fugitives, wanted or residing in this area.

 Law Enforcement – Montgomery County Crime Stoppers works with Federal, State, and Local Law Enforcement, operating within our Tri-County area, by helping to publicize felony crimes and wanted felons.
 While publicizing the information we add that any citizen, with information, can call our tip line, at any time, and anonymously leave information in reference to the crime or location of the wanted felon.
 Crime Stoppers offers cash rewards for information that leads to the arrest or indictment of any felony suspect as an added incentive.